-There should be no discomfort or pain involved with the home remedy, even if it is applied around the groin or on the eyelids.
-In fact, if you want to learn how to get rid of skin tags on the neck, simply cut up a small piece of banana peel and leave it against your skin – this is one of the mildest, but most effective, remedies available.
+There should be no discomfort or pain involved with the home remedy, even if applied around the groin or on the eyelids.
+In fact, if you want to learn how to get rid of skin tags on the neck, cut up a small piece of banana peel and leave it against your skin – this is one of the mildest but most effective remedies available.

-The trick to achieving total success though is perseverance.
-You must keep up with your chosen treatment until the skin tags begin to darken in color, shrivel, and eventually fall off.
+The trick to achieving total success, though, is perseverance.
+It would help if you kept up with your chosen treatment until the skin tags begin to darken in color, shrivel, and eventually fall off.

 Things to Avoid At All Costs

-Clearly, any kind of tying and cutting remedy (both of which are commonly used to treat small tags) is a little too risky for a region like the eyelid.
-You are, therefore, strongly advised to stick to substance based treatments only.
-Or, in other words, steer clear of any treatment which involves aggressively removing the tag – if the right method is used, it will eventually come lose without any force whatsoever.
+Clearly, any kind of tying and cutting remedy (both commonly used to treat small tags) is a little too risky for a region like an eyelid.
+You are, therefore, strongly advised to stick to substance-based treatments only.
+Or, in other words, steer clear of any treatment which involves aggressively removing the tag – if the right method is used, it will eventually come to lose without any force whatsoever.

-Whilst the tying off method is not suitable for the eyelids, it could be used on areas like the neck.
-It is a basic technique, which simply involves looping a piece of string or thread around the base of the skin tag and pulling it tight.
-This entirely cuts off the blood flow to the tag (in the same way as applying mail polish does), until it eventually turns a dark and discolored tone and falls off.
+Whilst the tying-off method is not suitable for the eyelids, it could be used on areas like the neck.
+It is a basic technique that involves looping a string or thread around the skin tag base and pulling it tight.
+This entirely cuts off the blood flow to the tag (in the same way as applying mail polish does) until it eventually turns a dark and discolored tone and falls off.

 Dealing with Skin Tags on the Eyelids

-Or, alternatively, there are some natural remedy guides which advise crushing a single aspirin tablet in a bowl, until it forms a fine powder, and then applying it to the skin tag with a plaster.
+Alternatively, some natural remedy guides advise crushing a single aspirin tablet in a bowl until it forms a fine powder and then applying it to the skin tag with a plaster.
 It is best to leave the treatment in place overnight, remove it in the morning, and then repeat it 1-3 times every day until the skin tag begins to shrivel and fall off.

-If you feel self-conscious about doing this at work or whilst out and about, just pop a regular skin plasters over the treatment area – nobody will bat an eyelid, so to speak.
-If you do struggle to find an effective way to get rid of skin tags or you are not confident about treating them at home, by yourself, you can always arrange a visit to the doctor.
+If you feel self-conscious about doing this at work or whilst out and about, pop regular skin plaster over the treatment area – nobody will bat an eyelid, so to speak.
+If you struggle to find an effective way to get rid of skin tags or are not confident about treating them at home by yourself, you can always arrange a visit to the doctor.